Gas pipelines between Europe, Russia and Caucasia

 To the North

-Nord Stream.
-As from 2005, Russia and Germany began the construction of a gas pipeline to link the two countries directly, running under the Baltic sea and bypassing Belarus, Ukraine and Poland.
+Nord Stream – As from 2005, Russia and Germany began the construction of a gas pipeline to link the two countries directly, running under the Baltic Sea and bypassing Belarus, Ukraine and Poland.
 Nord Stream 1 (1,230 km) was inaugurated in 2011.
-A second pipeline, Nord Stream 2, overtaking the first, has been completed, but commissioning was suspended in 2022 owing to the Russia-Ukraine war.
+A second pipeline, Nord Stream 2, to double up the first, was completed, but commissioning was suspended in 2022 to sanction Russia.
+This dual link no longer works technically - it was sabotaged on September 26, 2022, causing significant gas leaks.

 To the South

 Turk Stream – Russia fell back on a more modest project.
-In January 2020, it inaugurated Turk Stream, and it was up to European countries to collect the gas at the border between Turkey and Greece.
+In January 2020, it inaugurated Turk Stream (or Turkish Stream), which crosses the Black Sea to Turkey, and it is up to European countries to collect the gas at the border between Turkey and Greece.
+It is now the only operational gas pipeline that links Russia and Europe.

 Toward the Caspian Sea

-Nabucco - the European Union had for some time entertained the idea of building a lengthy pipeline, which would link up with natural gas-producing countries around the Caspian Sea, and even Iran.
-It began in 2002, to relieve the dependency on Russian gas, but its construction is currently bogged down.
-It has been replaced by the Southern Gas Corridor, comprising a further three gas pipelines.
+Nabucco – the European Union had for some time the idea of building a lengthy pipeline, which would go collect gas from producing countries around the Caspian Sea, in particular Azerbaijan and even Iran.
+It began in 2002, to relieve the dependency on Russian gas, but the project has now been abandoned and replaced by the Southern Gas Corridor, comprising a further three gas pipelines:

-TANAP (Trans-Anatolian Natural Gas Pipeline).
-It carries gas from the Caspian Sea through Turkey to Europe.
+• TANAP (Trans Anatolian Natural Gas Pipeline) – It is 1,850 km long and carries gas from the Caspian Sea through Turkey to Europe.

-TAP (Trans Adriatic Pipeline) – Opened at the end of 2020, and 878 km long, it completes the Southern Gas Corridor, crossing through Bulgaria, Greece, Albania and the Adriatic Sea, before reaching Southern Italy.
+• TAP (Trans Adriatic Pipeline) – Opened at the end of 2020, and 878 km long, it completes the Southern Gas Corridor, crossing through Bulgaria, Greece, Albania and the Adriatic Sea, before reaching Southern Italy.
 Azerbaijan to send gas to Europe at the end of 2021.
+Its exports to Europe have increased by around 30% since the war in Ukraine.

 This may interest you